ValeryToda/DataVisualizer/README.md

 * DataVisualizer.app: MacOS executable file (QT 5.9; macOS Sierra)

-Feel free to download, [compile] and play around with it.
+Feel free to download, compile and play around with it.
 Enjoy!

+### How to build the project

+* Download and install the latest Qt version from [here](https://info.qt.io/download-qt-for-application-development)
+* Download the project files
+* Open the project with the application Qt Creator and build it.